muggy8/improbable/have-and-havenot/o3TDyzle.md

 My Hip-to-foot tendon gracefully absorbed the force of the landing.

-I turned around to face an Adrian frantically turning around predicting a second attack that didn't come.
+I turned around to face Adrian frantically turning around predicting a second attack that didn't come.

 I stood there, off of the platform feeling quite glad I still had enough parkour muscle memory left in me to pull this stunt off.

-"Hmm, I seem to have overshot the landing" I said nonchalauntly.
+"Hmm, I seem to have overshot the landing," I said nonchalantly.

 "What?!"
 Adrian yelled angrily.

-"Congrats, you win."
-I replied.
+"Congrats, you win," I replied.

 But Adrian didn't seem happy at the result.